infographicsgroup/frontend-developer-challenge/README.md

 ```

 You can keep API (Backend) code in the `server` folder and UI code in the `client` folder (This is just an example but you can decide however you want).
-After you completing the project, Send us an email and we will have it reviewed
+After you completing the project, Send us an email and we will have it reviewed.

 ## The Challenge